ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

-From my experience working on [Sunder](https://github.com/ashn-dot-dev/sunder), I can confidently say that if these sorts of tools are not easily accessible, then it is hard to justify picking up that language for anything other than larger projects where one *might* have the time to properly sort through existing libraries or build/wrap their own dependencies as needed.
+From my experience working on [Sunder](https://github.com/ashn-dot-dev/sunder), I can confidently say that if these sorts of tools are not easily accessible, then it is hard to justify picking up that language for anything other than larger projects where one would have the time to properly sort through existing libraries or build/wrap their own dependencies as needed.
 For a modern scripting language, these things are just table stakes.

 But this seems like a solvable problem right?
 Like, if Melliera is missing CSV